trevor-moon/matlab-style-guide/README.md

 ### Proposed

-A complete proposed style-guide can be found [here][proposed-style-guide] - Do not want to bore with all the details upfront :)
+The complete style-guide can be found [here][proposed-style-guide].

+> I did not want to bore with all the details upfront :)

-If you do not like the proposed style conventions above, have questions, or have recommendations, please consider
+Do you disagree or see problems?
+Maybe questions or recommendations?
+Consider one or more of the following

 - [Contributing](#contributing)
 - [See alternatives](#resources)